Core Concepts

 Tenancies

-A Tenancy is an Organization’s private area within DataTrails, containing Asset and Event data that build over time to create an Audit Trail.
-The user who created the Tenancy is the Administrator and has full administrative control over everything in that Tenancy.
-An Administrator can also create granular Access Policies which allow data from their Tenancy to be shared to other Tenancies; for example, Organization A would share Asset data from their Tenancy to Organization B’s Tenancy.
+A Tenancy is an Organization’s private area within DataTrails, containing Event data that build over time to create Audit Trails.
+The user who created the Tenancy is by default the Administrator and has full control over everything in that Tenancy.
+An Administrator can also create granular Access Policies which allow Event metadata from their Tenancy to be shared to other Tenancies; for example, Organization A would share supply chain data from their Tenancy to Organization B’s Tenancy.

-Administrators may invite other user accounts into their Tenancy.
-The invited user needs to have signed up for DataTrails with the same email address as the invite, they will then be added to the Tenancy as a Non-Administrator.
-Non-Administrators start off with no permissions but can be given specific permissions (including being upgraded to an Administrator) by any existing Administrator in that Tenancy.
+Administrators may invite other users into their Tenancy.
+The invited user will start off with no permissions and can then be given specific access rights (including being upgraded to an Administrator) by any existing Administrator in that Tenancy.
+For more details on this, see Identity and Access Management

 Events